Get Active! Physical Literacy for Women

 A free program that teaches women how to be physically active.

-2) Mentorship.
-The mentorship component pairs a participant with a Kinesiology student mentor, who helps the participant find activities that they may want to try.
+2) Mentorship – The mentorship component pairs a participant with a Kinesiology student mentor, who helps the participant find activities that they may want to try and assist with goal setting.
 This allows a personal approach to developing a physical activity plan and teaching physical literacy.

-The initiative is led by Josie Chow, UNA Program Coordinator.
-Josie has over 10 years’ experience in health, fitness and recreation.
-After earning her Bachelor’s of Kinesiology degree at UBC, she worked as a Kinesiologist and Personal Trainer before returning to working in Recreation.
-Josie is passionate about helping others live a more physically activity lifestyle.
-Please contact firstname.lastname@example.org for inquiries.
+The initiative is led by Kirkland Halliday, UNA Program Coordinator, and Kieran Petty, UNA Fitness Centre Supervisor.
+Kirkland and Kieran have over 10 years’ experience in health, fitness, and recreation.
+After earning their Bachelor’s of Kinesiology degrees at UBC, Kirkland completed her Masters before entering into the Recreation field, and Kieran dove right into her passion for Recreation & Fitness.
+Kieran and Kirkland are both passionate about helping others live a more physically activity lifestyle.
+Please contact email@example.com or firstname.lastname@example.org for inquiries.